charlesmchen/WeView2/TutorialLayouts.md

 layout: default
 ---

-# Tutorial 7: The Layouts
+# Tutorial 8: The Layouts

 <!-- TEMPLATE START -->

+*Summary: WeViews have a number of built-in layouts, but most layouts can and should be built using just the horizontal and vertical layouts.*

 WeView Layouts have two responsibilities: